 Because job aids are most effective when made available at the point of need, they should be as closely integrated into the employee’s workflow.
 This seamless accessibility between when and where a learner needs support and the availability of supporting learning aids to deliver such assistance is the best way to boost employee performance.

-How Do You Design Job Aids?
+How Do You Create Effective Job Aids?

 - Make them accessible when employees need them.